polettix/Template-Perlish/README.md

 - **traverse**

-        my $x = traverse(%args); # OR
+        my $x = traverse($data); # OR
-        my $x = traverse(\%args);
+        my $x = traverse($data, $path);

-    traverse an input data structure and return _something_ (depending on the `%args`).
-Arguments can be:
+    traverse an input data structure and return _something_ (depending on the `$data`).

-    - `data`

-        the input data structure to traverse.
-It would normally be either an ARRAY or a HASH reference, although it can be whatever actually (but you will be able to actually _traverse_ only arrays or hashes, so you'd better provide an empty path if you set `data` to anything else);

-    - `path`
+    The first argument `$data` is mandatory and can be:

+    - _a HASH or ARRAY reference_, in which case a normal traversal will take place, and missing keys/indexes will stop the traversal;
+    - _a reference to a SCALAR or to another REF_, in which case auto-vivification in traversal will be enabled (see below for details);
+    - _anything else_, in which case it's better to either avoid `$path` or to provide an empty one to get it back, or it is likely to give an error (because you can't traverse it actually).

-        the path to follow inside `data`.
-It can be either a plain string that will be split using ["crumble"](#crumble), or an array reference containing the different _crumbs_ to follow;
+    When provided, `$path` is the path to follow inside `data`.
+It can be either a plain string that will be split using ["crumble"](#crumble), or an array reference containing the different _crumbs_ to follow.
+When missing, it is the same as providing the empty path (i.e. an empty string or a reference to an empty array).

-    - `ref`
-    - `reference_to_value`

-        boolean value to request whether a value or a reference to a value are needed in output. `ref` and `ref_to_value` are synonyms, with the former taking precendence on the latter if both are present.

-    Depending on `ref`, you will get either a value back (if it is false) or a reference to it (if it is true).
-This parameter also changes how the traversal is done in case of missing parts.
+    Depending on what is held in `$data`, you will get either a value back (if auto-vivification is NOT active) or a reference to it (if it is active).
+This also changes how the traversal is done in case of missing parts.

-    In particular, you will want to set `ref` to a false value if you want to just _read_ from `data`.
-In this case, the first missing crumb will make the function return immediately an empty string value; moreover, if all crumbs are successfully found, the value will be returned.
+    In particular, you will want to pass a reference to a hash or array if you want to just _read_ from `data`.
+In this case, the first missing crumb will make the function return immediately an empty string value;
+    moreover, if all crumbs are successfully found, the value will be returned.
 This is what is actually used by the functions described in ["Variables Accessors"](#variables-accessors).

-    If you set `ref` to a true value instead, you will get back a reference to a value.
+    If you pass a reference to a scalar or to another reference instead, you will get back a reference to a value.
 In this case, any missing parts will trigger auto-vivification of the data structure, i.e. the missing parts will be created automatically for you.
 This comes handy when you want to _write_ into the data structure, like in the following example:

-        my $empty_data = {};
+        my $empty_data;
-        my $ref_to_value = traverse(
+        my $ref_to_value = traverse(\$empty_data, "some.0.'comp-lex'.path");
-           data => $empty_data,
-           path => "some.0.'comp-lex'.path"
-           ref  => 1,
-        );
         $$ref_to_value = 42; # note double sigil for indirection
         # now we have that $empty_data is equal to:
-        # { some => [ { 'comp-lex' => { path => 15 } } ] }
+        # { some => [ { 'comp-lex' => { path => 42 } } ] }

-    You can e.g. want to use this approach if you want to provide a consistent way to set variables and expand them into templates:
+    You can e.g. want to use this approach to provide a consistent way to set variables and expand them into templates:

-        my $vars = {};
+        my $vars;
-        ${traverse(data => $vars, path => 'one.two.3')} = 42;
+        ${traverse(\$vars, 'one.two.3')} = 42;
         my $text = render('Answer is as simple as [% one.two.3 %]', $vars);

     Of course variable values might come from the command line or some other source in the real world!

-    When something goes wrong in the traversal, an empty string will be returned in case `ref` is false, otherwise `undef` will be returned.
+    When something goes wrong in the traversal, `undef` is returned if auto-vivification is enabled, an empty string is returned otherwise.

-    If `path` is not provided, or set to the empty string, `data` or a reference to it is returned (depending on `ref`, see below).
-This is the only real case in which `data` can actually be set to whatever you want, otherwise you should stick to either hash or array references.

-    `path` components can be plain scalars or references themselves.
-When they are plain scalars, they will be used directly to access `data` or its descendants; otherwise, `traverse` will enforce that the current descendant in `data` is a reference of the same type as the specific crumb.
+    If `$path` is a reference to an array, its components can be plain scalars or references themselves.
+When they are plain scalars, they are used directly to access `data` or its descendants; otherwise, `traverse` enforces that the current descendant in `data` is a reference of the same type as the specific crumb.
 Consider this example:

         my $data = { one => { two => [ qw< ciao a tutti quanti > ] } }
         my $path1 = [ qw< one two 3 > ];           # good